mipsmonsta/mipsmonsta.github.io/docs/_posts/2024-02-19-File-Access-Tip-In-Python.md

 The resolving up the parent folers are given by `../../` pattern.

-Hence, when we have complicated file structures and we need to navigate our way around, that's where some os module code, `__File__` and our good old DOS/Bash directory patterns will help will help.
+Hence, when we have complicated file structures and we need to navigate our way around, that's where some os module code, `__File__` and our good old DOS/Bash directory patterns will help.